DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 ### SA1305

 This rule is disabled by default in StyleCop Analyzers, but can be enabled by users via a rule set file.

+:warning: StyleCop Analyzers does not report SA1305 for parameters in overriding methods and methods which implement an interface.
+StyleCop Classic reported SA1305 for all method.

 ## Maintainability Rules